 At this moment, however, Jo-Ann Tait, Program Director for Elder Care and Palliative Services at Providence Health Care, was not in BC.
 She was in Switzerland.

-Jo-Ann was touring residential care homes in Europe with her colleague, Robena Sirett, Clinical Planner and Site Leader for Honoria Conway, a PHC assisted living home.
-Jo-Ann and Robena were in the information-gathering stage of a grand plan, the objective of which is to change how PHC provides residential care.
+Jo-Ann was touring long-term care homes in Europe with her colleague, Robena Sirett, Clinical Planner and Site Leader for Honoria Conway, a PHC assisted living home.
+Jo-Ann and Robena were in the information-gathering stage of a grand plan, the objective of which is to change how PHC provides long-term care.

 Jo-Ann and Robena learned that the iron and the laundry were part of what their Swiss counterparts called “bringing back normal life.”

 “They were going back to remote memories,” says Jo-Ann, “back to things that you did at home, things you were familiar with.
 And like the laundry room, with its clothes casually strewn about, all of the rooms looked like this.
 They had this lived-in look and feel.
 Like a real home.
 Like the homes these residents would have spent their entire lives in up to the point of entering long-term care.”

 The European tour was a whirlwind, to say the least.
 It was a trip that saw Jo-Ann and Robena visit 16 elder care homes in five countries over two weeks.
 The insights gleaned proved invaluable, however—and indelible.